Slam Certification FAQ

 What is the difference between Certification and Registration?

 Most ongoing Poetry Slams with Poetry Slam, Inc. are Certified.
-That means they have full local membership support and access to all events.
+That means they have full local membership support and first access to all events.
 A few fail to meet one or more criteria for "Certification" and are still called "Registered."
-Registered venues have all the benefits of association with PSI EXCEPT access to send a team to the National Poetry Slam or an individual representative to the Individual World Poetry Slam
+Registered venues have all the benefits of association with PSi, with the exception of first access to send representatives to PSi Events.
+Registered venues may participate in these events, depending on availability.
+Certified and Registered venues both have the opportunity to participate in the PSi GrantBack Program.

 What are the benefits of Certification/Registration?